by Devin Carver Engagement May 19th, 2022

 For example, if someone registered for your event six months ago, contact details may have changed, so provide an opportunity to update or verify this important information.
 You can do this during registration or during an intro session when you encourage guests who have not downloaded the event app to do so.

-5. Personalize the Survey
+6. Personalize Your Survey

 As with many elements associated with your event, personalizing your surveys will boost engagement.
 Attendees may feel that they don’t have to respond because they assume everyone else will, so personalizing the request or survey can make guests feel valued while causing them to realize their response matters.